-105 GD/BIW, the lead designer of the DDG-51, has proposed modifying the DDG-51 design to permit such a reduction in crew size.
+&lt;sup>86 GD/BIW, the lead designer of the DDG-51, at one time proposed modifying the DDG-51 design to permit such a reduction in crew size.
 GD/BIW made this proposal not to support the option described here, but rather to provide the Navy with an option for how to build the remaining DDG-51s in the Navy's ship-procurement plan, and how to modify DDG-51s already in service.
-A DDG-51 modified along the lines proposed by GD/BIW, however, could be procured in larger numbers to support the option described here.
+A DDG-51 modified along the lines proposed by GD/BIW, however, could be procured under the option described here.